Synchronized Chaos is an interdisciplinary creative arts journal.

-The brainchild of an international group of contributors and volunteer editors/creative facilitators.
-Inspired by the mathematical concept of chaos theory, the study of how to effectively model and predict the behavior of systems which seem random, but are in fact highly influenced by initial conditions not yet fully understood.
+The brainchild of an international group of contributors and volunteer editors/facilitators.
+Inspired by the mathematical concept of chaos theory – the study of how to effectively model and predict the behavior of systems which seem random but are in fact highly influenced by initial conditions not yet fully understood.

-Some of the inspiration for this project came from the Cubitron art installation at the Burning Man festival, takes place in northern Nevada every summer.
-The Cubitron is a cubic array of lights which randomly turn on and off based on a computer-generated randomized pattern.
-People stare at the grid for hours, periodically finding shapes, patterns, all kinds of images in the flashing lights.
+Some of the inspiration for Synchronized Chaos came from the Cubatron art installation at the Burning Man festival, which takes place in northern Nevada every summer.
+The Cubatron is a cubic array of lights that randomly turn on and off based on a computer-generated randomized pattern.
+People stare at the grid for hours, periodically finding shapes, patterns, and all kinds of images in the flashing lights.

-And what, you ask, does writing teach us?
+“And what, you ask, does writing teach us?

-First and foremost, it reminds us that we are alive and that it is gift and a privilege, not a right.
+First and foremost, it reminds us that we are alive and that it is a gift and a privilege, not a right.
 We must earn life once it has been awarded us.
 Life asks for rewards back because it has favored us with animation.

 So, while our art cannot, as we wish it could, save us from wars, privation, envy, greed, old age or death, it can revitalize us amidst it all.”– Ray Bradury

 Pingback: Five Poems in “Synchronized Chaos” | Darren M. Edwards